 River bank filtrate offers a better source for producing drinking water than PW, considering ammonium and iron concentrations.
 So, with the operation and the design of well fields, it is favorable to maximize the share of river bank filtrate.
 The percentage of river bank filtrate can be influenced by changing the location of a well field relative to the river or by choosing a location with favorable hydrological conditions.
 For example, a location close to the river in a polder far below river level will result in a relatively high share (%) of river bank filtrate.
-But moving well fields is generally not realistic, and other factors will be more important than these aspects of water quality.
+But moving well fields is generally not realistic, and other factors, such as spatial-planning-conflicts and adverse effects of a new abstraction (especially land subsidence), will be more important than these aspects of water quality.

 For existing well fields, it is a technically challenging idea to separately abstract (and treat) PW and river bank filtrate.
 Considering the distribution of the PW and river bank filtrate both in the horizontal plane and in depth, as shown in Fig. 11, a technical solution would be to equip each well with two separate screens and pumps.
 Well screen depth and pump capacity are designed so that the deep screen abstracts only river bank filtrate, while the shallower screen abstracts only PW.
+As both screens are in the same aquifer, separate abstraction should be achieved by finding the right balance in abstraction rate between the shallow and the deep screen.